Citizens for Fairness Hands Off Washington: Legacy

-Hands Off Washington was founded as the first-ever statewide LGBT rights organization, with active chapters in 22 counties, including many in conservative Eastern Washington.
+Hands Off Washington was founded as the first-ever statewide LGBTQ rights organization, with active chapters in 22 counties, including many in conservative Eastern Washington.
 This unprecedented strategy allowed HOW to tap local community activists in every corner of the State, in rural and suburban areas as well as urban ones.
-Until HOW, LGBT rights were headquartered and active only in large liberal cities, often overlooking small towns and rural LGBT people.
+Until HOW, LGBTQ rights were headquartered and active only in large liberal cities, often overlooking small towns and rural LGBTQ people.

-HOW was the forerunner of many Washingtonian LGBT civil rights organizations, including Equal Rights Washington, and Washington Families Standing Together.
+HOW was the forerunner of many Washingtonian LGBTQ civil rights organizations, including Equal Rights Washington and Washington Families Standing Together.
 It was formed as an ad hoc grassroots effort consisting almost entirely of volunteers operating on a minimal budget, and achieved remarkable success given its lack of formal structure or funds.
-While other GLBT service groups predate the Washington Citizens for Fairness/Hands Off Washington campaign, they were mostly non-political in nature, and therefore the HOW can be seen as one of the first significant, statewide efforts at political involvement by GLBT people in Washington State.
+While other LGBTQ service groups predate the Washington Citizens for Fairness/Hands Off Washington campaign, they were mostly non-political in nature, and therefore the HOW can be seen as one of the first significant, statewide efforts at political involvement by LGBTQ people in Washington state.
 A documentary, We're Here to Stay: a Documentary About Hands Off Washington and the Politics of Washington State, was released in 1998 to chronicle the organization's rapid rise and equally rapid decline.

 While the group has largely been forgotten, it appears quite frequently in news articles published during the period in which it was active, from about 1993 to the end of 1997.

-HOW established the potential for LGBT political organizations to garner support far from the heavily urbanized parts of Western Washington, where prior misconceptions alleged the only real support base could exist.
+HOW established the potential for LGBTQ political organizations to garner support far from the heavily urbanized parts of Western Washington, where prior misconceptions alleged the only real support base could exist.
 This laid the groundwork for the organizations that followed it, and many of the leaders of those organizations got their start in the HOW campaign.